 The Northern Kingdom went into exile some 100 years prior to the Southern Kingdom.
 The Northern Kingdom went into exile in 722 BCE.
-The Southern Kingdom didn’t go into exile until 587 BCE and the last king listed is Zedekiah as the final one.
-Jehoiachin the guy we’re talking about in the time when Ezekiel was writing about Jehoiachin and Jehoiakim his father.
+The Southern Kingdom didn’t go into exile until 587 BCE and the last king listed is Zedekiah.
+Jehoiachin, the guy we’re talking about was in the time when Ezekiel was writing about Jehoiachin and Jehoiakim his father.
 Ezekiel is contemporary with Jeremiah and Daniel.
-Of course, at the same time was Nebuchadnezzar, the gentile general and king that made this all happen After that there were Cyrus, the Mede, the Persians, and of course Greece and the Romans after that.
+Of course, at the same time Nebuchadnezzar was the gentile general and king that made this all happen.
+After that, there was Cyrus the Mede, the Persians, and of course Greece and Romans after that.
 This information should give us a reasonably good foundation of what this is talking about in the 7th year.

-Certain of the elders of Israel came to enquire.
-(This is an interesting word because they are going to question YHWH.
+Certain of the elders of Israel came to enquire H1875 question (This is an interesting word because they are going to question YHWH.
 YHWH perceives these aren’t going to be innocent questions of a humble mind and attitude.
-These elders are coming to find out why they are in captivity.
-YHWH says) Then came the word of YHWH unto me, saying, Son of man, speak unto the elders of Israel and say unto them.
+These elders are coming to find out why they are in captivity.) of YHWH, and sat before me.
+Then came the word of YHWH unto me saying, Son of man, speak unto the elders of Israel and say unto them.
 Thus saith YHWH Eloah.
 Are ye come to enquire of me?
 As I live, saith YHWH Eloah.
 I will not be enquired of by you.
 Wilt thou judge them, son of man wilt you judge them?
-(Son of man is Ezekiel that’s a reference that YHWH makes of Ezekiel in a number of places).
-Cause them to know the abominations of their fathers: (That’s why YHWH’s telling Ezekiel, you can judge them because of the abomination of their fathers.)
-And say unto them, thus saith YHWH Eloah; In the day when I chose Israel, and lifted up mine hand unto the seed of the house of Jacob, and made myself known unto them in the land of Egypt, when I lifted up mine hand unto them saying, I am YHWH Eloah….
-(He goes on to say) To bring them forth of the land of Egypt into a land that I had espied for them, flowing with milk and honey, which is the glory of all lands.
-(This is the beginning of this historical context that Ezekiel chapter 20 and is talking about when they were in the land of Egypt.
-So I’m going to bring them into a land that I had espied for them, flowing with milk and honey which is the glory of all the lands.)
+(Son of man is Ezekiel.
+It’s a reference that YHWH makes of Ezekiel in a number of places.)
+Cause them to know the abomination of their fathers: (That’s why YHWH’s telling Ezekiel, you can judge them because of the abominations of their fathers.)
+And say unto them, thus saith YHWH Eloah; In the day when I chose Israel, and lifted up mine hand unto the seed of the house of Jacob, and made myself known unto them in the land of Egypt, when I lifted up mine hand unto them saying, I am YHWH Eloah… To bring them forth of the land of Egypt into a land that I had espied for them, flowing with milk and honey, which is the glory of all lands.
+(This is the beginning of this historical context that Ezekiel chapter 20 and is talking about when they were in the land of Egypt) to bring them into a land that I had espied for them, flowing with milk and honey which is the glory of all the lands.
 Then said I unto them, Cast ye away every man the abomination of his eyes, and defile not yourselves with the idols of Egypt: I am YHWH your Eloah.
 But they rebelled against me, and would not hearken unto me: they did not every man cast away the abomination of their eyes, neither did they forsake the idols of Egypt: then I said, I will pour out my fury upon them, to accomplish my anger against them in the midst (which means the center) of the land of Egypt.
 (So the Israelites were rebellious even in the land of Egypt is what this is telling us.
-YHWH wanted to bring them out) But I wrought H6213=do, make, acted for my name’s sake, that it should not be polluted before the heathen, among whom they were, in whose sight I made myself known unto them, in bringing them forth out of the land of Egypt.
-(YHWH’s saying I don’t want to disgrace my name because they’re so rebellious even in the land of Egypt.
-I didn’t want to punish them right then and there) wherefore I caused them to go forth out of the land of Egypt, and brought them into the wilderness.
-(Eze.
-20:1-10 KJV)
+YHWH wanted to bring them out) But I wrought H6213=do, make, acted for my name’s sake, that it should not be polluted before the heathen among whom they were in whose sight I made myself known unto them, in bringing them forth out of the land of Egypt and brought them into the wilderness.
+(Eze 20:1-10)

-Verse 11 says: This becomes the interesting part from the purpose of starting to talk about the two different times that He gave them statutes and judgements.
+Verse 11 says, and this becomes the interesting part from the purpose of starting to talk about the two different times that he gave them statutes and judgements.
 There were two different period of times in the wilderness.
 The first time he talks about the ordinances that he gave at Sinai.
 See if you see how this matches up.
-He goes on to say.

-Keep in mind this is Ezekiel so this is in 590 BCE when this is being spoken to Ezekiel.
-Yet the events that are being referenced here are back in 1450 BCE.
-900 years earlier.
-We can see the reference that YHWH is making to these events in Ezekiel in some of Moses’ earlier writings in the Torah.
+Keep in mind this is in Ezekiel 20 so this is in 590 BCE when this is being spoken to Ezekiel.
+Yet the events that are being referenced here are back in 1450 BCE, 900 years earlier.
+We can see the reference that YHWH is making to these events in Ezekiel in some of Moses earlier writings in the Torah.

-The third item: He said he would pour out His fury in the wilderness.
-It’s referenced in Exo 32:8-10.
+The third item 3 He said he would pour out His fury in the wilderness.

 They had fair warning.
 They had agreed to these contract terms earlier.
 YHWH is pointing out that He doesn’t want to be talked to and questioned.
 He doesn’t want to be enquired by these priests and elders that were in captivity in Babylon.
 That’s where they were, they were in Babylon in captivity and they probably wanted to know how long they were going to have to be there.
 Can we get back and re-build the temple?
 That became the theme a little later on.

 The next section in this historical summary that’s found in Exodus starts to highlight the second period in the wilderness.
 It’s when they were given the ordinances at Moab.
-I will show you in detail all the law and the ordinances and the statutes that were completed at Moab.
 It was made into an additional covenant.

 Notwithstanding the children rebelled against me.
-(So they continued on rebelling) They walked not in my statutes, neither kept my judgements……..which if a man do, he shall even live in them; they polluted my Sabbaths; then I said, I would pour out my fury upon them to accomplish my anger against them in the wilderness1.
-Nevertheless I withdrew mine hand and wrought (acted) for my name’s sake, that it should not be polluted in the sight of the heathen, in whose sight I brought them forth.
+(So they continued on rebelling.)
+They walked not in my statutes, neither kept my judgments….which if a man do, he shall even live in them; they polluted my Sabbaths; then I said, I would pour out my fury upon them to accomplish my anger against them in the wilderness.
+1 Nevertheless I withdrew mine hand and wrought (acted) for my name’s sake, that it should not be polluted in the sight of the heathen, in whose sight I brought them forth.
 (All the way there were heathen around them) I lifted up mine hand unto them also in the wilderness, that I would scatter them among the heathen, and disperse them throughout the countries.
-Because they had not executed my judgments, 2 but had despised my statutes, and had polluted my Sabbaths, 3 (It’s an ongoing problem) and their eyes were after their fathers’ idols.
-Where fore I gave them also statutes that were not good H2896+good thing, joyful, cheerful (Not a good thing, not cheerful this is key here, He gave them statutes that were not good) and judgments whereby they should not live4 (Could not live).
-And I polluted them in their own gifts in that they caused to pass through the fire all that opened the womb5 that I might make them desolate…..that they might know that I might make them desolate…that they might know that I am YHWH.
+Because they had not executed my judgments, 2 but had despised my statutes, and had polluted my Sabbaths, 3 (It’s an ongoing problem) and their eyes were after their fathers idols.
+Wherefore I gave them also statutes that were not good H2896=good thing, joyful, cheerful (Not a good thing, not cheerful this is key here, He gave them statues that were not good) and judgments whereby they should not (could not) live.
+4 And I polluted them in their own gifts in they caused to pass through the fire all that opened the womb 5 that I might make them desolate…that they might know that I might make them desolate…that they might know that I am YHWH.
 (Eze 20:21-26)